Building Programmable Cashflows

 flowRateinto the app.

-Super Apps like the tradeable cashflow example keep their callback logic simple, while others get more advanced and leverage items like
+Super Apps like the tradable cashflow example keep their callback logic simple, while others get more advanced and leverage items like

 userDatafor additional functionality.